octo-cli/octo-cli/README.md

 # octo-cli

-`octo-cli` is a command line client for GitHub's REST API.
+Octo-cli is a command line client for GitHub's REST API.
 It is intended to make it easier to interact with GitHub in shell scripts.
 In most cases, it should be more convenient than curl and more scriptable than [hub](https://hub.github.com/).

-If you are looking for a command-line client to use interactively, please try [hub](https://hub.github.com/) first. `octo-cli` is primarily intended for scripting.
+If you are looking for a command-line client to use interactively, please try [hub](https://hub.github.com/) first.
+Octo-cli is primarily intended for scripting.

 ## Installation